kkgogogo17/README.md/README.md

-- 👋 Hi, I’m @ZibinKang
+- 👋 Hi, I’m @EricKang
 - 👀 I’m interested in Blockchain, smartcontract, MEV
 - 🌱 I’m currently learning Javascript, Java and solidity.
-- 📫 How to reach me MyEmail: kang.zi@northeastern.edu
+- 📫 How to reach me MyEmail: kkgogog.eth@outlook.com

 <!---
 ZibinKang/ZibinKang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.